Nevermore233/PangenomeX/README.md

 commands:
 -config [str]: Path to the configuration file.
--cnv [str]: Path to the CNV list in CSV format.
+-clist [str]: Path to the CNV list in CSV format.
 -o [str]: Path to the output .npz file (default: bub_results.npz).
 ```
 The CSV list file  should be converted from the VCF file of CNV samples in the training dataset.
 See [input_csv/cnv_list.csv] for details.
 The CSV should include the following columns: